 Configuring Grails project

-sonar-project.properties at the root of your Grails project with following values.
+sonar-project.properties at the root of your Grails project with the following values.

 sonar.projectKey=com.domain.my-project sonar.projectName=My Project sonar.projectVersion=1.0 sonar.sources=src/groovy,grails-app/services,grails-app/controllers,grails-app/domain,grails-app/utils,test/unit sonar.language=grvy sonar.sourceEncoding=UTF-8 # Path to the Cobertura XML report sonar.groovy.cobertura.reportPath=target/test-reports/cobertura/coverage.xml

 sonar.projectName as required.
-For the coverage to work properly make sure you specify all directories where you groovy code exists, your can exclude and include other directories as you need.
+For the coverage to work properly make sure you specify all directories where your groovy code exists, your can exclude and include other directories as you need.

 Analyzing the Grails project

-Before you analyze your Grails project using Sonar Runner, make sure code coverage plugin is installed in your project (http://grails.org/plugin/code-coverage) and you will have to execute following command to generate cobertura xml file to be used by sonar.
+Before you analyze your Grails project using Sonar Runner, make sure the code coverage plugin is installed in your project (grails.org/plugin/code-coverage) and you will have to execute the following command to generate cobertura xml file to be used by sonar.

 grails test-app -coverage -xml

-Now analyze your project by running following command from the root of your Grails project
+Now analyze your project by running the following command from the root of your Grails project

 If everything went well you should be able to see data related to your project in SonarQube at